nicholasburka/rps-gui/reach/tut2/seriousrps_tutorial2.md

   };
 }
 ```
+- Line 1 defines the batchSize (we could get this from the contract, but it's not necessary)
+- Line 2 - 8 define the getBatch function, which fills an array by calling getHand batchSize times
+- Line 11 assigns getBatch to the interact interface
+- Line 22 and 30 change firstHand to firstBatch

 Now the Reach program is much less likely to return a DRAW at the end of any given round, reducing the likelihood of transactions & thereby associated fees.

 In the next section, we modify our while loop to alternate who goes first, so that the extra transaction cost paid by the first person in a round is switched.